rism-digital/rism.info/_posts/en/2022-01/2022-01-10-musician-anniversaries-2021.md

 **Happy New Year!**

 As in past years, we are using the beginning of the year to look at significant anniversaries of birth or death for people found in the RISM catalog.
-We are listing not only composers in RISM, but also librettists, performers, and dedicatees, or also people who are in other ways connected to a musical source.
+We are listing not only composers in RISM, but also librettists, performers, dedicatees, or other people who are connected to a musical source in any way.
 They were born or died in a year that ends in 22 or 72.

 [Our Google spreadsheet](https://docs.google.com/spreadsheets/d/1bvZPKofW2ynSZOm4tBBNx-5zky7A7qhkv_dIgwkYtZQ/edit#gid=0){:blank} is divided into two sheets, one for year of birth and one for year of death.
 You can sort by name, life dates, or gender, and we’re also including a direct link to the RISM catalog.